-- Private, independent, coeducational college of liberal arts and sciences founded in 1908.
+- Reed is a private, independent, coeducational college of liberal arts and sciences founded in 1908.

-- Self-directed, intellectually curious, creative, passionate students love Reed.
+- Self-directed, passionate, intellectually curious, and creative students love Reed.

 - Reed is skeptical of numerical college rankings and, as a result, does not submit data to U.S. News & World Report for their so-called “America’s Best Colleges” issue.